-Manufactured Housing regulates the manufactured housing industry in Texas by ensuring that manufactured homes constructed, safe and correctly installed.
+The Manufactured Housing Division regulates the manufactured housing industry in Texas by ensuring that manufactured homes are well constructed, safe and correctly installed.
 This division provides consumers with fair and effective remedies; and provides economic stability to manufacturers, retailers, installers and brokers.
 The Manufactured Housing Division licenses manufactured housing professionals and maintains records of the ownership, location, real or personal property status and lien status (on personal property homes) on manufactured homes.
 It also records tax liens on manufactured homes.
-Because of its regulatory nature.
+Because of its regulatory nature, the Manufactured Housing Division has its own governing board and executive director.